xesco/castools/docs/CASFILE.md

 **Automatic Prefix Detection:**

 Tools can reliably detect and remove the prefix byte by checking the first byte of disk files:
-- If first byte is `0xFE` → BINARY file with prefix → skip first byte when adding to CAS
+- If first byte is `0xFE` → `BINARY` file with prefix → skip first byte when adding to CAS
-- If first byte is `0xFF` → BASIC file with prefix → skip first byte when adding to CAS
+- If first byte is `0xFF` → `BASIC` file with prefix → skip first byte when adding to CAS
 - Otherwise → Data starts immediately → use as-is

 This simple check is reliable because:
 1. MSX programs typically load at 0x8000-0xF000 range
-2. Load addresses starting with 0xFE/0xFF would mean loading at 0xFE00+ (BIOS area)
+2. Load addresses starting with 0xFE/0xFF would mean loading at 0xFE00+ (top of address space)
 3. Such high addresses are practically never used for program load addresses

 **Putting it all together**

+BINARY machine code file with address header and padding.

 ```
 ┌────────────────────────────────────────────────────────────────┐